vaperion/blade/README.md

 # Blade

+> [!IMPORTANT]
+> Blade has gone through a large internal refactor and some APIs have changed.

+> [!IMPORTANT]
+> Blade is now published to Maven Central.
+Please use the new group ID `io.github.vaperion.blade` (instead of
+> `com.github.vaperion.blade`).
+Versioning has been reset to 1.0.0 for this
+> release.

 Blade is an easy-to-use command framework based on annotations.
-It currently supports Bukkit and Velocity.

 If you make any changes or improvements to the project, please consider making a pull request to merge your changes back into the upstream project.